Custom & Standard ISO 3601 Metric O-Rings

-Different from a gasket, a metric o ring has thick, round edges and is molded to fit a specific profile.
-They are commonly used for higher pressure applications than gaskets as well, and are found in places like fuel systems, hydraulic seals, and pipe joints.
-They are the most common seals used in machine design because they are inexpensive and reliable.
+Different from a gasket, O-rings in metric sizes have round edges and are molded to fit a specific profile.
+They are commonly used for higher pressure and hydraulic applications and are the most common seals used in machine design because they are inexpensive and reliable.

-The metric o-ring material can be measured using durometers, or the hardness of the plastic.
-This test measures the resistance of plastics toward indentation and provide an empirical hardness value.
-Different scares are used for different kinds of plastics.
-For softer plastics, Shore A scale is used, and Shore D scale is used for harder plastics.
+Metric O-ring material is measured using durometers, or the hardness of the rubber.
+This test measures the resistance of rubber toward indentation and provide an empirical hardness value.
+Different scales are used for different kinds of rubber.
+For softer rubber, Shore A scale is used, and Shore D scale is used for harder plastics such as PTFE.

 Custom Metric O-Rings for All Applications

-Ace Seal can provide custom o-rings in a broad range of metric sizes and cross sections, with the material, durometer, and color your project requires.
-However, please note that not all combinations of these factors are possible—certain colors are not available in certain durometers, certain materials are not available in certain colors, etc.
+Ace Seal can provide custom metric O-rings in a broad range of sizes and cross sections, with the material, durometer, and color your project requires.
+Please note that not all combinations of these factors are possible—certain colors are not available in certain durometers, certain materials are not available in certain colors, etc.